Christianah Ogunsanya

 Christianah Tolulope Ogunsanya (born 12 January 2002) is a Nigerian freestyle wrestler who competes in the 53 kg division.

 Career

 Christianah Ogunsanya represented Nigeria at the 2024 Summer Olympics in Paris, finishing 13th in the women's 53 kg event.
 Ogunsanya placed 16th at the 2023 World Wrestling Championships.

 She is a gold medalist at the 2023 African Games and a three-time African Wrestling Championships champion (2023, 2024, 2025).
 As a junior, she also won the African Youth Games and the African Cadet Championships in 2018 and participated in the 2018 Summer Youth Olympics, placing 9th.

 Education

-As of 2025, Ogunsanya attends and also competes for William Penn University, majoring Kinesiology in Oskaloosa, Iowa, USA.
+As of 2025, Ogunsanya attends and also competes for William Penn University, an NAIA program in Oskaloosa, Iowa, USA.
+She is majoring in Kinesiology.

+She was a finalist for the 2025 Anthony-Maroulis Trophy.